Rasagiline and Alcohol/Food Interactions

 Moderate Drug Interaction

-Caffeine may increase the blood levels of rasagiline.
+Caffeine may increase the blood levels of rasagiline in some patients.
 This may increase side effects such as drowsiness, dizziness, lightheadedness, blood pressure changes, nausea, vomiting, hallucinations, and compulsive behaviors.
-You may need a dose adjustment or more frequent monitoring by your doctor to safely use both medications.
 Talk to your doctor if you have any questions or concerns.
-Your doctor may already be aware of the interaction, but has determined that this is the best course of treatment for you and has taken appropriate precautions and is monitoring you closely for any potential complications.
+Your doctor may be able to prescribe alternatives that do not interact, or you may need a dose adjustment or more frequent monitoring to safely use both medications.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Moderate Food Interaction